- Northern Fraser Island - Road, day-use and camping area closures - 5 December 2013 until further notice

 Prepare well for your visit and ensure you have a safe and enjoyable time.

-- The sandy tracks and beaches on Fraser Island are only suitable for high clearance 4WD vehicles.
+- The sandy tracks and beaches on Fraser Island are only suitable for high clearance 4WD vehicles, preferably with low-range capacity.

 - Vehicles with low clearance are not recommended as drivers of these may find some inland tracks and beach access tracks impassable.